armijnhemel/proximity_matcher_webservice/README.md

 $ flask run
 ```

-This will launch the webservce, which can then be accessed on the advertised
+This will launch the webservice, which can then be accessed on the advertised
 URL.

 There is also an optimized version of the server called